-Decem ber 31,
+December 31,

-2012 2013
+2013 2014

 Deferred tax assets:

-Net operating loss carryforwards \$ 11,524 \$ 16,823
+Net operating loss carryforwards \$ 16,823 \$ 17,746

-Research and development credits 1,187 1,394
+Research and development credits 1,394 870

-Stock-based compensation 72 115
+Stock-based compensation 100 124

-Accruals and reserves 214 334
+Accruals and reserves 291 488

-Gross deferred tax assets 12,997 18,666
+Gross deferred tax assets 18,608 19,228

-Valuation allowance (12,989) (18,657)
+Valuation allowance (18,600) (19,212)

-Total deferred tax assets 8 9
+Total deferred tax assets 8 16

 Deferred tax liabilities:

-Tangible assets (8) (9)
+Tangible assets (8) (16)

-Total deferred tax liabilities (8) (9)
+Total deferred tax liabilities (8) (16)

-Net deferred tax assets \$ 0 \$ 0
+Net deferred tax assets \$ - \$ -

 The Company is required to reduce its deferred tax assets by a valuation allowance if it is more likely than not that some or all of its deferred tax assets will not be realized.
 Management must use judgment in assessing the potential need for a valuation allowance, which requires an evaluation of both negative and positive evidence.
 The weight given to the potential effect of negative and positive evidence should be commensurate with the extent to which it can be objectively verified.
 In determining the need for and amount of the valuation allowance, if any, the Company assesses the likelihood that it will be able to recover its deferred tax assets using historical levels of income, estimates of future income and tax planning strategies.
 As a result of historical cumulative losses, the Company determined that, based on all available evidence, there was substantial uncertainty as to whether it will recover recorded net deferred taxes in future periods.
-Accordingly, the Company recorded a valuation allowance against all of its net deferred tax assets at December 31, 2012 and 2013.
-The net valuation allowance increased by \$7.4 million and \$5.7 million in 2012 and 2013, respectively.
+Accordingly, the Company recorded a valuation allowance against all of its net deferred tax assets at December 31, 2013 and 2014.
+The net valuation allowance increased by \$5.7 million and \$0.6 million in 2013 and 2014, respectively.

-At December 31, 2013, the Company had net operating loss, carryforwards, or NOLs, (before tax effects) for federal and state income tax purposes of \$42.5 million and \$40.4 million, respectively.
-These federal and state NOL carryforwards will begin to expire in 2021 and 2014, respectively, if not utilized.
-In addition, the Company has federal and state research and development tax credit carryforwards of \$1.4 million and \$1.0 million, respectively, to offset future income tax liabilities.
-The federal research and development tax credits can be carried forward for 20 years and will start to expire in 2021, if not utilized, while the state research and development tax credit forward indefinitely.
+At December 31, 2014, the Company generated net operating loss, or NOL, carryforwards (before tax effects) for federal and state income tax purposes of \$51.2 million and \$6.0 million, respectively.
+These federal and state NOL carryforwards will begin to expire in 2027 and 2017, respectively, if not utilized.
+In addition, the Company generated federal and state research and development tax credit carryforwards of \$0.3 million and \$0.9 million, respectively, to offset future income tax liabilities.
+The federal research and development tax credits can be carried forward for 20 years and will start to expire in 2034, if not utilized, while the state research and development tax credit can be carried forward indefinitely.

 Under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, the Company's ability to utilize NOL carryforwards or other tax attributes, such as research tax credits, in any taxable year may be limited if the Company has experienced an "ownership change."
 Generally, a Section 382 ownership change occurs if one or more stockholders or groups of stockholders who owns at least 5% of a corporation's stock increases its ownership by more than 50 percentage points over its lowest ownership percentage within a specified testing period.
 Similar rules may apply under state tax laws.
-The Company has not determined whether an ownership change has occurred in the past.
-If the Company has experienced an ownership change as a result of future offerings or other changes in the ownership of the Company's stock.
-As a result, the amount of the NOLs and research and credit carryforwards presented in the Company's financial statements could be limited.
+The Company performed a Section 382 analysis and believes that it experienced multiple ownership changes under Section 382 of the Code.
+As a result of the ownership changes, the Company estimates that the utilization of \$42.4 million and \$5.0 million of federal and state NOLs, respectively, is subject to annual limitations under Section 382.
+Future changes in the